 I am a Senior UX Researcher at Bold Insight UK.
-Previously, I have been a Lecturer in Human-Computer Interaction at the Computational Foundry in Swansea University.
-Prior to this I was a Postdoctoral Research Fellow at the School of Information & Communication Studies at University College Dublin, and a PhD student in Computer Science at the University of Nottingham.
+Previously, I have been a Lecturer in Human-Compuer Interaction at Swansea University and a Postdoctoral Research Fellow at the School of Information & Communication Studies at University College Dublin.
+I received a PhD student in Computer Science at the University of Nottingham.
 I am a co-founder of the Conversational User Interface (CUI) conference series and a current member of the CUI Steering Committee.

 - investigating design choices in language and voice and their effects on user perceptions, experience and behaviours

 - looking at how linguistic theories from human-human interaction such as politeness, face & vague language function in these contexts